Codasip/meta-codasip-baremetal/README.md

 This layer is meant to augment Yocto/OE functionality to provide a Baremetal/Standalone distribution.
-It can also be used to build FSBL from the baremetal-sdk package require to boot on the Hobgoblin FPGA platform.
+It can also be used to build FSBL from the baremetal-sdk package, which is required to boot on the Hobgoblin FPGA platform.

 This layer is derived from the meta-xilinx-standalone layer, provided by Xilinx for the same purpose: building a set of tools